dwithgex/links/replit.md

 # Overview

-This is a full-stack web application built with React and Express, featuring a modern UI component library (shadcn/ui) and PostgreSQL database integration via Drizzle ORM.
-The application uses a monorepo structure with shared type definitions between client and server.
-The current implementation includes a profile page displaying user information with a "Club Dorado" themed design, though the backend routing and business logic are minimal stubs ready for implementation.
+This is a full-stack social media landing page application for "withgex" built with React and Express.
+The application features a modern UI with analytics tracking, an admin dashboard for monitoring visitor statistics, and a responsive design optimized for all devices.
+It uses PostgreSQL for data persistence, shadcn/ui for components, and includes session-based authentication for secure admin access.

 # User Preferences